The Price of Connectivity in Fair Division: Maximin Share Fairness

+Moreover, when $m\ge n$, there exists a polynomial-time algorithm that computes a connected allocation in which every agent receives at least $1/(m-n+1)$ of her MMS. \end{theorem}

 \begin{proof} If $m<n$ the PoC is $1$, so assume that $m\geq n$.
-We first show that the PoC is at most $1/(m-n+1)$.
+We first show that the PoC is at least $m-n+1$.
 Consider a utility function $u$ with value $m-n+1$ for the center vertex and for $n-2$ of the leaves, and value $1$ for each of the remaining $m-n+1$ leaves.
 We have $\text{MMS}(u,n) = m-n+1$.
 In any connected partition into $n$ parts, at least $n-1$ parts contain a single leaf.
 This means that at least one of these parts contains a single leaf with value $1$.
-Hence the PoC is at most $1/(m-n+1)$.
+Hence the PoC is at least $m-n+1$.

-Next, we show that the PoC is at least $1/(m-n+1)$.
+Next, we show that the PoC is at most $m-n+1$; while this bound already follows from Theorem~\ref{thm:mms-PoC-general}, our proof will yield a polynomial-time algorithm for computing a desirable connected allocation in the case of stars.
 Take an arbitrary utility function $u$, let $v^*$ be the center vertex, and let $v_1,v_2,\dots,v_{n-1}$ be the leaves with the highest value where $u(v_1)\geq\dots\geq u(v_{n-1})$.
 Consider a connected partition $\Pi$ with each of these $n-1$ vertices as a part, and the remaining $m-n+1$ vertices as the last part.

-Let $A := M\backslash\{v^*,v_1,\dots,v_{n-2}\}$.
+Let $A := M\setminus\{v^*,v_1,\dots,v_{n-2}\}$.
 By Lemma~\ref{lem:mms-inequality}, $\text{MMS}(u,n)\leq u(A)$.
 Since there are $m-n+1$ vertices in $A$ and $v_{n-1}$ is a vertex with the highest value, we have